U.S. News Rankings

 |Ranking score and category|

 Salem College is a private institution that was founded in 1772.
-It has a city setting and the campus size is 57 acres.
+It has a total undergraduate enrollment of 945, its setting is urban, and the campus size is 57 acres.
 It utilizes a 4-1-4-based academic calendar.
-Salem College's ranking in the 2013 edition of Best Colleges is National Liberal Arts Colleges, Tier 2.
-Its tuition and fees are $22,720 (2011-12).
+Salem College's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 156.
+Its tuition and fees are $24,566 (2013-14).

 |School mission and unique qualities (as provided by the school):|

-Salem College, a liberal arts college for women, values its students as individuals, develops their unique potential, and prepares them to change the world.
-Founded in 1772 as a school for girls, Salem is the oldest school in the nation dedicated to the education of women.
-As a result of the historical evolution of its mission, the College welcomes and educates both women and men in the community through its Continuing Studies Program (age 23 and over) and the Graduate Program in Education.
-Salem's Women in Science and Math Program, Center for Women Writers, School of Music, and Women in Business Program are strong contributors to the greater community.
-Salem's size, campus environment, and diverse student body enrich the sense of community.
+Salem College, a residential liberal arts college for women, values its students as individuals, develops their unique potential, and prepares them to change the world.
+Founded in 1772 as a school for girls, Salem is the oldest continuously-operating school in the nation dedicated to the education of women.
+Today, Salem is known for the Women in Science and Math Program, Center for Women Writers, School of Music, and Center for Women in Business.
+A January term allows special opportunities for internships and study trips, and a signature general education program includes first-year seminars, service learning, liberal arts breadth, and an innovative interdisciplinary capstone to create a strong foundation for life-long learning.
+The campus is located adjacent to the restored 18th century village of Old Salem and is four blocks from Downtown Winston-Salem, The City of Arts and Innovation.
 Salem is a special environment where students experience the rewards of rigorous academic work, expand their capacity for creative, analytical and ethical thought, and prepare for positions of leadership and responsibility in a changing world.
+Salem welcomes and educates both women and men from the community through its Fleer Center for Adult Education (age 23 and over) and the Graduate Program in Education.

 |Religious affiliation||Moravian Church in America|